denten-books/plain-text/main.md

 Critical reading must therefore begin with reclaiming the underlying material conditions of meaning making.
 The answer to the machine remains in the machine.

-Matthew Kirschenbaum was one of the first to show the effectiveness of reading at the surface of magnetic storage medium.
-I will go one step further.
 My "closest possible" reading of James Joyce's "Ulysses" contain a malicious code injection.
 Were my readers to open the pictured file, it would erase their hard drives.

 [^ln3-root]: @stoltz_is_2013